-Emily DiDonato Flaunts Cleavage In See-Through Crop-Top For New ‘Sports Illustrated Swimsuit’ Shoot
+Emily DiDonato Flaunts Cleavage In See-Through Crop-Top For New ‘Sports Illustrated’ Swimsuit Shoot

 “To be totally transparent, I’m not in perfect swimsuit shape all the time.
 The truth is, it takes effort, thought, and planning to be ready for something like Sports Illustrated.
 Staying like that all year round would be ideal, but it doesn’t happen!
 I’m human; I go up and down.
 But if I have a big shoot coming up, I’m really regimented.
 I’ll bring my own food to set, and make sure I work out in the morning.”

-Emily added that she likes following the paleo diet, a regimen that prioritizes animal proteins and vegetables but typically excludes dairy.
+Emily added that she likes following the paleo diet, a regimen that prioritizes animal proteins and vegetables, but typically excludes dairy.
 The 28-year-old model stressed that she isn’t a strict paleo adherent, however.
 She also mentions that she usually avoids eating rice, grains, and bread.

 View this post on Instagram